Who am I?

 I imagined her smile,

-And how proud she might have looked.
+and how proud she might have looked.

 I began living inside my head,